 The highlighting features of the plugin are –

 - Effective historical and newly created data synchronization.

 - Smooth reconnection utilizing the Re-Authorize option.

-- Easy Bulk Data Sync, One-Click Sync, and Manual Sync available.
+- Easy Bulk Data Sync, One-Click Sync, and Manual Sync are available.

-- Can let you download detailed transactional log data in TXT file.
+- Can let you download detailed transactional log data in a TXT file.

 - Easily record the real-time data at each transaction.

 Connecting your WooCommerce store to Zoho CRM involves installing our CRM Integration for ZOHO plugin, creating a Zoho account, and setting a few default data mappings.
 That’s it, let’s start.